jazzlanders0111-hash/Global-Oil-Market-Analysis/README.md

 pip install pandas numpy openpyxl plotly scipy pyarrow
 ```

 Run NB01 first.
 It creates `data/processed/` and writes all the parquet files the other notebooks read from.
-After that, the remaining notebooks can run in any order.
+After that the remaining notebooks can run in any order.

 ---